Applying to pay mortgage arrears or council rates

 If you want to access your superannuation to pay your mortgage arrears or rates you need to meet the following eligibility criteria:

-- The lender or council is threatening to sell your home that is the place you live
+- The lender or council is threatening to sell your home that you own

 - You can’t afford to pay the arrears without accessing your superannuation.